 This point seems somewhat self-explanatory, but I wanted to round out this discussion by pointing out the bit of strategy in the email marketing game.
 When you offer something of value to your subscribers, they will want to read your emails.
 Providing free guidance sets you up as the expert on your given topic and keeps you on the top mind of your customer’s mind.
 Then, when they are in need of a service or product you offer, they are more inclined to come looking for you!
 The reasons are simple: 1) You’ve built trust, 2) you’ve gained recognition, and 3) they know how to get in touch with you!
 Email marketing can make selling far more passive because your leads will already be thinking of you when their need arises.

 There are many effective digital marketing strategies to grow your business, but everyone has to start somewhere.
 The easiest and most worthwhile place for YOU to start is with email.
 Now, that doesn’t mean you should necessarily just open a window and start sending – you’ll need to be intentional with your content.
 But you can effectively email a number of contacts today without having to invest in any new software or hardware.
 One of the biggest lessons I’ve learned thus far is that depth is better than breadth when it comes to an email list – it is better to have 10 engaged email contacts than 1000 who don’t engage at all.
 So don’t be afraid to get started even with a smaller list!
-Over the next few weeks I’ll be sharing more of my tips on how to do email marketing the right way, as well as some ideas for content!
+In the future, I’ll be sharing more of my tips on how to do email marketing the right way, as well as some ideas for content!
 So stick around and get ready to get some ROI!